Looking for Senior Mobile Experts?

 From My Perspective: What Junior Developers Should Do With AI

-Does this fit the app architecture?
+- Does this solution fit the overall app architecture?

-Will this code handle edge cases?
+- Will this code handle real-world edge cases?

 AI from Another Angle: Building AI-Powered Apps